Low Calorie English Muffin

 Table of Contents

-Why make my low calorie English muffins recipe
+Why I make this low calorie English muffin

 - Versatile.
-Spread peanut butter on them, make a breakfast sandwich, or even make muffin pizzas- use them like traditional muffins.
+Spread peanut butter on them, make a breakfast sandwich, or even make muffin pizzas.
+It functions much like a traditional English muffin.

 Find the printable recipe with measurements below.

 - Rolled oats.
 Also known as old-fashioned oats.
-Avoid using steel-cut oats as their texture will produce tough and flat muffins.
+Avoid using steel-cut oats, as their texture can result in tough, flat muffins.

 - Chia seeds.
 For a bit of texture, fiber, protein, binding, and omega-3 fatty acids.
 Ground flax seeds could also work, but I sometimes find the flavor can be a little overpowering.